FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 ## The problem:

-This was a project I was doing my internship that turned into my diploma at UCN.
-At this point it pretty much came to the cost of the re-brand, re-printing all the materials and hiring a developer to update the website - unfortunately the project was not used.
+This was a project I was doing during my internship that turned into my diploma at UCN.
+At this point it pretty much came down to the cost of the re-brand, re-printing all the materials and hiring a developer to update the website - unfortunately the project was not used.

 ## Final result:

-The logo is very minimalistic, yet captivating all the nature elements I wanted to include.
+The logo is very minimalistic, yet captivating, and features all the nature elements I wanted to include.
-I decided to go with eco-friendly recycled paper, for print materials.
-On the website and
+I decided to go with eco-friendly recycled paper for print materials.
+On the website and <span class="i">Something should go here</span>

 <div class="graphic ultrawide split eco-montage1">
     <img src="/resources/img/case-studies/pages/ecotour/ecotour-final1.png"